Quasicrystalline structure of the Smith monotile tilings: Abstract

 \section{Abstract}

 Tiling models can reveal unexpected ways in which local constraints give rise to exotic long-range spatial structure.
-The recently discovered Smith hat monotile (and its mirror image) has been shown to be aperiodic~[arXiv:2303.10798 (2023)]; it can tile the plane with no holes or overlaps, but cannot do so periodically.
+The recently discovered Hat monotile (and its mirror image) has been shown to be aperiodic~[Smith et al., arXiv:2303.10798 (2023)]; it can tile the plane with no holes or overlaps, but cannot do so periodically.
 We show that the structure enforced by the local space-filling constraints is quasiperiodic with hexagonal (C6) rotational symmetry.
 Although this symmetry is compatible with periodicity, the incommensurate ratio characterizing the quasiperiodicity stays locked to the golden mean as the tile parameters are continuously varied.
 We analyze a modification of the metatiles introduced by Smith et al.\ that yields a set of ``Key tiles'' that can be constructed as projections of a subset of six-dimensional hypercubic lattice points onto the two-dimensional tiling plane.
-We analytically compute the diffraction pattern of a set of unit masses placed at the tiling vertices, thereby establishing the quasiperiodic nature of the tiling.
-We point out several unusual features of the family of Key tilings and associated hat tilings, including the tile rearrangements associated with the phason degree of freedom associated with incommensurate density waves.
+We analytically compute the diffraction pattern of a set of unit masses placed at the tiling vertices, establishing the quasiperiodic nature of the tiling.
+We point out several unusual features of the family of Key tilings and associated Hat tilings, including the tile rearrangements associated with the phason degree of freedom associated with incommensurate density waves, which exhibit novel features that may influence the elastic properties of a material in which atoms or larger particles spontaneously exhibit the symmetries of the Hat tiling.